PaponAhasan/Data-Structures-and-Algorithms/Greedy/Introduction.md

   that the greedy solution does not give the best solution for every problem.

 - Greedy algorithms cannot always be applied.
 For example, the Fractional Knapsack problem can be solved using Greedy, but 0-1 Knapsack cannot be solved using Greedy.
+Because Greedy approach does not ensure an optimal solution.
+  It's take the best in each step.

+  why fractional knapsack be solved by Greedy approach ?

+  Ans : An efficient solution is to use the Greedy approach.
+The basic idea of the greedy approach is to calculate the ratio value/weight for each item and sort the item on basis of this ratio.
+Then take the item with the highest ratio and add them until we can’t add the next item.
 ```
 ![image](https://user-images.githubusercontent.com/59710234/173249810-35c27bc9-7844-4a3a-abb9-820471204c36.png)
 ```